 What You Need To Know About an Anterior Cervical Discectomy and Fusion

 What is ACDF Surgery?

 Anterior Cervical Discectomy and Fusion is a surgical procedure involving the removal of a damaged cervical spinal disc and a bone fusion to replace the damaged bone.
 Damage to these bones may occur due to symptomatic cervical herniated disc, or due to cervical degenerative disc diseases.
-Sometimes ACDF is done to eliminate bone spurs and alleviate symptoms from degenerative conditions.
+Sometimes an ACDF procedure is done to eliminate bone spurs and alleviate symptoms from degenerative conditions.

-This procedure has a high success rate.
+ACDF surgery has a high success rate.
 Between 73-83 percent of people who have had ACDF reported positive results, according to the National Center for Biotechnology Information (NCBI).

 Why is ACDF Surgery Performed?

 There are many reasons your doctor may recommend ACDF surgery.
 Removal of the cervical disc can treat the following issues: